Flamenco in Málaga: Best Shows, Venues & Insider Tips

 Learn a little before you go.
 Even spending 20 minutes reading about the different palos and what to listen for will transform the experience.
 The duende, that untranslatable quality of raw emotional power in flamenco, is easier to feel when you understand what you're hearing.

-If you want to go deeper into the broader Andalucían flamenco scene beyond Málaga, our guide to the best flamenco shows in Malaga and Andalucia covers more venues across the region.
+If you want to go deeper into the broader Andalucían flamenco scene, I've covered how Málaga fits into the wider picture just below, from the birthplaces in Seville and Jerez to Granada's cave performances.
 You might also find it useful to browse the wider range of things to do in Malaga to plan the rest of your time in the city.

 Flamenco dancer's feet and dress mid-stamp on stage at a M�laga tablao